Mrugenpatel/iOS10-Swift-3-Course/README.md

-### Swift Tutorials
+# iOS10 & Swift 3: From Beginner to paid professional course

 ##Description:
-All practice tasks and experiments as part of the Swift 3 iOS 10 course:
+All practice tasks and experiments as part of an iOS 10 & SWift 3 course from Udemy - https://www.udemy.com/devslopes-ios10/learn/v4/overview:

+##Content covered:
 - Arrays
 - Bools - Conditions and Comparison
 - Changing screens